Table of contents:

 Areas to clean regularly:

-- Under the feed dogs (thread and textile dust)
+- Under the feed dogs (thread and fabric dust)

 - Around the bobbin case